Introducing our Lifestyle Improvement for Everyone Program!

 We are pushing the envelope with this medically supervised weight loss program as our success is based on your success!

-The LiFE® program consists of 12 classes held over the course of 12 weeks.
-Classes are taught by our Medical Director, Dr. Paul E. Lemanski, and our Program Director, Laurie Burton-Grego, MS, RD, CDE.
+The LiFE® program consists of classes that are taught by our Medical Director, Dr. Paul E. Lemanski, and our Program Director, Laurie Burton-Grego, MS, RD, CDE.

 Paul E. Lemanski, MD